 - You've received the Postgraduate Doctoral Loan before (excluding students who left their course due to illness, bereavement or other personal reasons)

 - You already have a doctoral degree or equivalent (or a higher qualification)

-- You're behind in repayments on your previous student loan (if you left the country and failed to keep up with your repayments, for example).
+- You're behind in repayments on your previous Student Loans (if you left the country and failed to keep up with your repayments, for example).

-- You must be due to start your course on or after 1st August 2018
+- You must have started your course on or after 1st August 2018

 - It must last between three and eight academic years

 - It must be at a UK university (with research degree awarding powers)

 - It can a full-time or part-time course

 - It can be a taught or research-based course (or a combination of both)

 - It can be a distance learning course, as long as you live in the UK while studying